axeluhl/sailing-analytics/tracking-app-api-v1-draft.md

 ## General

-This is a design for a REST API to be used by the iOS and Android tracking apps.
+This is a design for the REST API to be used by the iOS and Android tracking apps.

 ## Event Data